 project to define a reference architecture

 for a (hopefully large) class of applied NLG systems.
-This project is being
+This project was being

 carried out jointly with reasearchers at the Open University and the

 University of Brighton.
-We hope that we can
+We hoped that we could

 stimulate research and applications of NLG by defining a simple architecture

-which, though clearly incomplete as a theoretical model, reflects much current
+which, though clearly incomplete as a theoretical model, reflected much current

-practice and is useful enough to be used for real systems.
-Although funding for
+practice and was useful enough to be used for real systems.

 PolicyGrid (with Pete Edwards,